Little One: Chapter 21

 The memories were feeding off this environment, stalking my consciousness.

 Even a couple years ago I would not have been able to do something like this.
-The pain was still there, deep down, I could feel it.
+The pain was still there, deep down, I could feel it, close enough to touch.
 I knew that the slightest misstep could cause it to explode.
 And once that happened, there would be nothing I could do.
-Without warning, I would collapse to the ground and start gasping for air like a dying animal.
+Without warning, I would start crying profusely.

 Jesse was in the middle of an intense work story right now, but I wasn’t listening.
 He might have well not have been talking at all, because his lovely, musical voice was so deep in the recesses of my mind I could not hear it.
 I felt guilty, but knew it was more important that I held it all together for him.